AdetolaAremu/SearchSelectPackage/README.md

 - **placeholderName**: This is what is attached to the count of the things you will pick in the input box e.g 2 Employee Selected.
 Take note of the "**Employee** that was passed to the component"

 - **displayKey**: This is what will be displayed from the data you are passing.
-You can decide to add a separator.
+You can decide to add a **separator**.
 From the example component you can decide to use

 ```js
 firstName lastName // coming from the api/json you are consuing
 ```
 OR
 ```js
 firstName lastName | employeeId // coming from the api/json you are consuing
 ```

 - **countCondition**: **This is an optional prop**, if you want to pick from the list inifintely, you can take off the **countCondition** prop from the component.
-But if you have need to cap the number of number of items to be picked from the list then add the **countCondtion** prop.
+But if you have need to cap the number of items to be picked from the list then add the **countCondtion** prop.
 Once it is met, all other items will be disabled.

 - **v-model**: of course we know what v-model is.

-- **primaryKey**: Primary key is an essential part of this component, because it tells the component to keep track of a particular **key** in the array that is being passed to it and this is what the **v-model** will be keeping track of.
+- **primaryKey**: Primary key is an essential part of this component, because it tells the component to keep track of a particular **key** in the array that is being passed to it and this is what **v-model** will be keep track of.
 If your primary key is employeeId, as you keeping picking from the list, it will keep adding employeeId to **v-model** as an array e.g [00000, 22222, 44444].

 - **defaultValue**: **This is an optional prop**.
 This is the prop you will use if you need to pass default value that matches the primaryKey.
 E.g in an edit page, you will certainly be passing default value.